The Rage

 Anger, disappointment, and sadness are familiar, old friends who always seem to be close by, even in the midst of happiness pleasure and joy

-One of the things they tell me is that I am not as renounced as I would like to think I am.
+One of the things that they tell me is that I am not as renounced nor free of ignorance illusion and ego as I would like to think I am.

-while I may not enjoy them, they do serve a purpose, helping me to stay aware and discern between the true and the false, the real and unreal.
+while I may not enjoy them, they do serve a purpose, helping me to stay aware and discern between the true and the false, the real and unreal, and thus I accept that I (as ego) will never be totally free of them.

 I know intellectually not to be attached to anything (gross or subtle) but what actually happens is that the mind still clings to things (habits, roles, people, experiences, emotions, thoughts, pleasure, pain, planning in order to experience pleasure and avoid pain.)